The title came first.

 “Surprise me,” I or one of the children would say.

-“Pleasantly, or unpleasantly?” their father would reply with a twinkle, and the infinitesimal crinkle of a winking eye, though he would never grow old enough to display his earned laugh lines.
+“Pleasantly, or unpleasantly?” their father would reply with a twinkle, and the infinitesimal crinkle of a winking eye, though he would never grow old enough to display what would have been gloriously earned laugh lines.

 And some of us are far more susceptible to the blindside than others.